Northern Virginia Elementary and Middle School Science and Engineering Fair!

 -

 Each school should have registered 2 volunteer Judges/10 students.
-Volunteers Judges can signup on the volunteer Judges form on the homepage.
+Volunteer Judges can sign up on the volunteer Judges form on the homepage.
+Judges will be reached out for background checking purposes.

 -